maoberlehner/book-good-tests-app/USER_STORIES.md

 - It should be possible to add items to the list.
 - It should be possible to remove items.
+- It should be possible to edit items.

 ## Additional Information: